charley-dixon/dollar-game/README.md

 ## Objective

 The objective of the game is to win as much of everyone else's money as possible and, conversely, not lose any of your own.
-Be aware that it is possible to lose more money than you bring to the ballpark.
+If you run out of money, you are out of the game.

 ## Rules